-1. Provision of education premises and equipment of the workstation with resources neces-

-- sary to carry out education at a level that enables diabetes education goals to be achieved. - Maintenance of records of the education process concerning the framework education programme and individual education plan, the person coordinating education in the facility and responsibilities of individual employees involved, as well as individual patient education sheets.
-Periodic, preferably annual, checks of the patient's knowledge (feedback). - Improvement of skills by means of regular updates of knowledge of individuals involved in education (participation in training, conferences). - 4.
-Inclusion of assessment of the quality of education by patients and their carers, also in evaluation programmes (at least once a year). - Establishment of the manner in which educational decisions are consulted within the treatment team and ensuring of a constant flow of information about treatment goals and educational progress. - The employer must facilitate and create the conditions the conditions for induction, raising professional qualifications and self-training for members of the diabetes treatment team, including those employed as diabetes educators.
+- 1. Provision of education premises and equipment of the workstation with resources necessary to carry out education at a level that enables diabetes education goals to be achieved. - 2.
+Maintenance of records of the education process concerning the framework education programme and individual education plan, the person coordinating education in the facility and responsibilities of individual employees involved, as well as individual patient education sheets.
+Periodic, preferably annual, checks of the patient's knowledge (feedback). - 3.
+Improvement of educators' skills (participation in training, conferences). - Inclusion of assessment of the quality of education by patients and their carers, also in evaluation programmes (at least once a year). - Establishment of the manner in which educational decisions are consulted within the treatment team and ensuring of a constant flow of information about treatment goals and educational progress. - 6.
+The employer must facilitate and create the conditions the conditions for induction, raising professional qualifications and self-training for members of the diabetes treatment team, including those employed as diabetes educators.